bbhart/bbhart.github.io/_posts/2013-08-30-California---the-first-day-b6f977558af8.markdown

 ---
 layout: post
-title: California — the first day
+title: Living in California - the beginning
-description: >-
-  I’ve been in California for six days now.
-Let me try to exhausingly recap my schedule first, and then I’ll add thoughts and impressions…
+subtitle: The first six days of living in Sunnyvale
 date: '2013-08-30T03:20:06.000Z'
 categories: []
 keywords: []